PREP 2024

 As in all PREP Symposia for an in-depth introduction to several topics of Preparative and Process Chromatography, 6 workshops are organized on Tuesday May 28 - 3 in parallel in the morning and 3 in parallel in the afternoon.

-Registration for theses workshops is optional for symposium participants, with a fee of $475,00 per workshop.
+Registration for theses workshops is optional for symposium participants, with a fee of USD 475 per workshop.
 These workshops are also available without symposium registration.

 Small Molecule Batch and Continuous Chromatography